 Those looking for a faster way to get around while saving on petrol should consider driving a motorcycle or Vespa.
 These are popular modes of transport in Italy, especially in the summer months.

 Fast, well-maintained highways span the country’s landscape, but many operate on a toll system which could become expensive if commuting every day.

 When on a toll road, motorists will pass through an Alt-Stazione (toll booth) where they collect a ticket.
 At the next exit, drivers submit the ticket at another Alt Stazione and pay the appropriate toll charge.
-An electronic tolling system, called the Telepass, is also available and allows drivers to pass through toll points without stopping.

 In the event of a breakdown or emergency, expats can call 116 from one of the emergency telephones that are situated every two kilometres along the highway.
 This will contact the Automobile Club d’Italia (ACI), Italy’s breakdown service.
 Expats need not be a member and can pay per incident.